Matra Government to Government - Matra G2G

 You need eHerkenning level 3 to apply for a subsidy via eLoket.
 Make sure you register for eHerkenning in time.
 Then, follow the steps below.

-To apply for the subsidy, all applicants must first submit a mandatory quick scan including their project plan or idea.
-The deadline for submitting a quick scan was 2 July 2024, 12:00 CEST (noon).
-Have you submitted a quick scan?
-Within 4 weeks, you will receive a non-binding recommendation on your project idea.
+To apply for a subsidy, all applicants had to submit a mandatory quick scan, including their project idea.
+The deadline was 2 July 2024, 12:00 CEST (noon).

 Step 2.
 Submit a subsidy application

-The start date for submission is 30 July 2024.
 The deadline is Tuesday, 29 October 2024, 12:00 CET (noon).
-Please make sure that your application is complete.
+Please make sure your application is complete.
 We only assess complete applications in English.

 Following your application